When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Weight170 g

 The Seiko 5 Sports series is beloved for its affordability, durability, and versatility.
-With a 42.5mm case, this automatic watch is powered by Seiko’s reliable Calibre 4R36, offering a day-date function and a 41-hour power reserve.
+It has a 42.5mm case and is powered by Seiko’s reliable automatic Calibre 4R36, offering a day-date function and a 41-hour power reserve.

 The rotating bezel, bold hour markers, and luminescent hands make it ideal for active lifestyles.
 Its robust build, 100m water resistance, and sporty look make it a go-to choice for those seeking a value-packed timepiece.